thehimel/trivia-api/API-README.md

 		- N/A
 	- Returns
 		- Success value (bool)
-		- A dictionary of categories as {"id": "type", "id": "type"}
+		- A dictionary of categories as {"id": "type", "id": "type"} (dict)
 		- Total number of categories (int)

 - ` curl http://127.0.0.1:5000/categories`